kgateway-dev/kgateway/docs/content/guides/traffic_management/extproc/about.md

 {{% /notice %}}

 {{% notice warning %}}
 Envoy's external processing filter is considered a work in progress and has an unknown security posture.
-Do not use this feature in production environments.
+Use caution when using this feature in production environments.
 For more information, see the [Envoy documentation](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/ext_proc_filter#external-processing).
 {{% /notice %}}

 ### How it works